MicrosoftDocs/azure-devops-docs/docs/user-guide/faqs.md

 ### Q: How do I get started?

 **A: To get started in the cloud or on-premises:**
-- To get started with Visual Studio Team Services (VSTS) begin by [creating a user account](https://visualstudio.microsoft.com/team-services/).
+- To get started with Visual Studio Team Services (VSTS) begin by [creating a user](https://visualstudio.microsoft.com/team-services/).
 Step-by-step instructions are provided in [Sign up for VSTS](../organizations/accounts/create-organization-msa-or-work-student.md).
 - To get started with an on-premises TFS, download and install the [latest version of TFS](https://visualstudio.microsoft.com/downloads/).
 See [Install and configure TFS](/tfs/server/install/get-started) for details.
 - If you need to create a team project, create one in [VSTSs](../organizations/accounts/set-up-vs.md) or set one up in an [on-premises TFS](../organizations/projects/create-project.md).
 - If you don't have access to the team project, [get invited to the team](../organizations/security/add-users-team-project.md).